Our fish is mostly from WA Australia.

 Known for its firm texture, mild flavour and golden skin, NT barramundi is a favourite among chefs and home cooks alike.

-Caught in the tropical rivers and coastal waters of the Top End, it’s a true taste of northern Australia.
+From the waters of the Top End, it’s a true taste of northern Australia.

 Clean, sustainable and full of character.